-There are nearly 300 eateries available, making it sometimes difficult to decide on the best dining destination.
+There are nearly 300 eateries available, making it sometimes difficult to decide the best dining destination.
 Many focus on creating fresh Southern seafood fare, and oysters are especially a delicacy in these parts.
 If you’re looking for a departure from these more classic cuisines, don’t fret, there’s a veritable smorgasbord of dishes being served up.

-Enjoying an evening at one of the tastiest Hilton Head restaurants is definitely a fantastic thing to do in Hilton Head.
+Enjoying an evening at one of the tastiest Hilton Head restaurants is a fantastic thing to do in Hilton Head.

 The Best Hilton Head Restaurants

 Java Burrito Co is our go-to for a quick and delicious meal outside the Sea Pines neighborhood.
 Expect fresh Mexican cuisine with tacos, burritos, bowls, and quesadillas.
 It’s a quick-serve counter where the employees dish up the healthy ingredients to your liking.

 Food quality is excellent and far better than the chain restaurants you may be familiar with around the country.
 Proteins and vegetables rotate throughout with an emphasis on local.
 That means either killer fresh fish or seasonal salsas!
 As their name suggests, there are some killer drink options too.
 You’ll get creative options like lavender matcha lattes, peach margaritas, or Mexican mochas.
 It’s the best coffee on the island.

 On our last trip to Hilton Head, this was the one restaurant we visited multiple times.
 Open all day long for breakfast, lunch, and dinner; it’s always a good call!